ratatui/ratatui-website/src/content/docs/tutorials/hello-world.md

 entire screen.
 Your application will create an area that is the full size of the terminal window and render a new Paragraph with white foreground text and a blue background.

-Add the following code to the main method to the `run` method:
+Add the following code to the `run` method:

 ```rust title="main.rs" collapse={9-14} ins={3-8}
 {{#include @code/tutorials/hello-world/src/main.rs:run}}